Anti-concentration and honest, adaptive confidence bands: Generic construction of honest confidence bands

-\begin{condition_vc} There exist sequences $b_n>0$, $a_n\geq e$, and $v_n\geq 1$ such that for every $f \in \mathcal{F}$, the class $\mathcal{K}_{n,f}$ is VC$(b_n,a_n,v_n)$ type and pointwise measurable.\footnote{We refer to Chapter 2.3 of \cite{VW96} for the definition of pointwise measurable classes of functions.} \end{condition_vc} Here we note this is a mild assumption, which we verify for common constructions in Appendix \ref{sec: verifying conditions} (as a part of proving results for the next section; see Comment 3.5 below); see also Appendix \ref{sec: non-wavelet}.
+\begin{conditionvc} There exist sequences $b_n>0$, $a_n\geq e$ and $v_n\geq1$ such that for every $f \in\mathcal{F}$, the class $\mathcal{K}_{n,f}$ is VC$(b_n,a_n,v_n)$ type and pointwise measurable. \end{conditionvc} We refer to Chapter~2.3 of \cite{VW96} for the definition of pointwise measurable classes of functions.
+We note that Condition~\ref{conVCtype} is a mild assumption, which we verify for common constructions in Appendix~F (as a part of proving results for the next section; see Comment~3.5 below); see also Appendix~I (supplemental material \cite{CCK2014}).

 For some sufficiently large absolute constant $A$, take